 25 minute read

 The heart wall has three layers, going from innermost to outermost:

-Myocardium is the middle and thickest layer of the heart wall.
+The myocardium is the middle and thickest layer of the heart wall.
 (Myo- means "muscle.")
-Most of the heart wall is myocardium.
+Most of the heart wall is the myocardium.

 PERICARDIUM: makes up the outer layers of the heart wall, enclosing the heart.
 (Peri- means "around" or "surrounding.")